Fractional CFO for SaaS: How CFO Leadership Drives Growth in 2026

 3) Connect spend to outcomes (and kill “hope-based budgeting”)

 In SaaS, the biggest risk isn’t spending money.
 It’s spending money without knowing what the spend must produce.
+Effective spend management is crucial for optimizing recurring revenue models, as it ensures that every dollar invested supports sustainable MRR growth, reduces churn, and maximizes customer lifetime value.

 CFO-level oversight ties dollars to drivers: